 For soft white sand beaches, fresh seafood, and a relaxing getaway, it’s hard to beat Port Aransas and Mustang Island.
 Unfurl a beach towel and bask in the warm September sun, then head into town to browse one of the many funky shops or a tasty meal from a local pizzeria or seafood joint.
 Along with all the beach-based fun, Port Aransas is known as a must-visit destination for birders and boating enthusiasts.
 Visit Mustang Island State Park and camp on the beach, or rent a quaint cottage.
 Although Port Aransas has plenty to see and do, it also offers an ideal escape if you’d rather set your own pace.

 Looking for a great Labor Day vacation with the kids?
-Pack your bags and head to Abilene, the “Official Storybook Capital of Texas.”
+Pack your bags and head to Abilene, the “Official Storybook Capital of America.”
 Take your young’uns on the coolest scavenger hunt in Texas as you wander through downtown Abilene looking for statues of lovable children’s book characters like the Cat in the Hat and the Lorax.
 Then browse the art exhibits at the one-of-a-kind National Center for Children’s Illustrated Literature before seeing all the creatures at the Abilene Zoo.

 Of course, there’s plenty here for grown-ups as well.
 Hear first-hand accounts of World War II at the 12th Armored Division Memorial Museum, tour the ghostly remains of Fort Phantom Hill, and listen to the tales of pioneer settlers at Frontier Texas!
 All of this can be found just a few hours west of Fort Worth, making Abilene a convenient small-town retreat with plenty of unique things to see and do.